 The 2016 Backup Awareness Survey

-This is the 9th year we’ve asked the folks at Harris Interactive to poll computer owners and ask the question “How often do you backup all the data on your computer?”
+This is the ninth year we’ve asked the folks at Harris Interactive to poll computer owners and ask the question “How often do you back up all the data on your computer?”
 We receive pages and pages of data from the survey and we’d like to share some of the interesting facts and figures.
 Let’s start with comparing the 2016 results with the previous years.
 Here are the results in both graphical and tabular form.

 World Backup Day

 While June is Backup Awareness month here at Backblaze, each year on March 31st there is World Backup Day, a day to remind people to back up their computers.
 Maybe people are taking World Backup Day a little too seriously, as 25% of people in our 2016 survey back up their computers just once a year.
 While we can appreciate World Backup Day for reminding people to backup their data, we’d like to let everyone know it is OK to back up your computer a little more often.

 As part of the 2016 Backup Awareness survey, we asked “When was the last time you or someone you know lost computer data (e.g., photos, music, documents) and could not recover it?”
 It turns out that 53% of the 2,012 respondents answered in the positive by providing a time-frame of the data loss (i.e., in the last week, in the last month, etc.).
 Only 24% said they had never experienced data loss or knew someone who did.
 The remaining 23% of respondents were not sure if and/or when they lost data.
 With only 8% of people backing up daily it is easy to see how over 50% of people could lose data when their computer crashes or is lost or stolen.